 A favourite among the residents of Headingley, Heaney & Mill has a comfortable and spacious outdoor patio.
 It’s perfect for brunching in the afternoon sun, but should the weather demand it, there’s heater lamps and covered seating to shelter you from the elements.

-From halloumi hash sandwiches to pressed pork belly, they use only ingredients of the finest quality to give their dishes that elevated feel.
+From halloumi and hash brown sandwiches to Gloucestershire pork belly, they use only ingredients of the finest quality to give their dishes that elevated feel.
 Visiting on a Sunday?
 You have to try one of the epic roast dinners, piled high with rosemary & garlic roasted potatoes, truffle mash, cauliflower cheese, seasonal vegetables and, of course, a great big Yorkshire pudding.
 It’s what Sundays were made for!

 Where?
 Heaney & Mill, 50 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2AL.